raycast/extensions/extensions/whosampled/README.md

 # WhoSampled

-Search WhoSampled.com from the currently playing song
+Search WhoSampled.com from the currently playing song in Spotify